A Person-Centered Approach that Changes the Conversation

-The Flinders Program tools were developed in response to the outcomes of this trial, and their continued refinement was supported by funding from the Australian Government.
-Over the following decade, the research and clinical use of the Flinders Program became an internationally recognized approach for managing chronic conditions within primary care by systematically identifying specific barriers and what goals are most important to the person.
-It includes a versital set of tools and processes that support people to more effectively self-manage any condition or combination of conditions.
+The Flinders Program is an internationally recognized approach for managing chronic conditions by systematically identifying specific barriers and goals most important to the person.
+It includes a versatile set of tools and processes that support people to more effectively self-manage any condition or combination of conditions.
 The videos below capture the outcomes of this innovative and powerful work.

 What Makes the Flinders Program Unique?

 TRAINING COVERS THE FOLLOWING:Basic principles of self-management Expand Engaging a person-centered stance Expand The process for conducing the 4-part interview Expand Skill building activites Expand Conducting a complete interview Expand Coaching, debrief and assessment Expand Personalized feedback and certification Expand

 Contact us directly to learn more and discuss what you hope to accomplish.GET IN TOUCH

 Hear how patients using the Flinders Program™ acquire a new set of skills to help them take control of their illnesses and their lives.
 Professor Malcolm Battersby reveals how patients have benefitted from the Flinders Program medically, socially and psychologically.

 Learn more about the Flinders Program.